Help & Advice Articles, Videos and How-to-Guides

 How much does a Basement Conversion cost?

 When budgeting for a basement conversion, you need to decide on what tasks you can do yourself and which will require a professional.
 Some people will be keen to get the entire conversion carried out by a professional company but this obviously incurs more costs.
 The most common question we receive is ‘How much will it cost to convert my basement?’
 This is nearly impossible to answer but we can provide you with guidelines.

 Most conversions without the need for lowering flooring come in at between £750 - £1500 per square metre (According to Homebuilding from 2008).
 As when embarking on any major project, it makes sense to get a range of quotes and compare costs – remember to take account for VAT of 20%.

 It’s worth pointing out that given the amount of value a basement conversion adds to your property, it is usually worth it.

 - Lowering the floor level to increase headroom (more expensive still if solid concrete slab floor; redirecting drains, pumping in high water table areas)

 - Building Regulations application - £750 upwards according to value of works

-Permagard – 28 Years of Basement Waterproofing Experience
+Permagard – over 30 Years' of Basement Waterproofing Experience